-Traditionally eaten during festivals and celebrations, sundae is a kind of blood sausage made from cooked blood, mince, vegetables and rice.
+Korean street food doesn’t come much more authentic than this!
+Traditionally eaten during festivals and celebrations, sundae is a kind of blood sausage made from cooked pig blood, mince, glass noodles, and rice or barley.

 Although now popular across the entire Korean peninsula, sundae originated in Korea’s mountainous north, along the modern border with China.

 During the region’s Goryeo period (which corresponds to the Early Medieval period of Europe) sundae was made from the intestines of the then abundant wild boar.